wshekrota/egopipe_mail/README.md

 Now filebeat is in wait mode due to logstash not answering.

-**Clone** the egopipe repo down and copy in the your_pipe_code.go from the egopipe_mail so you can make any changes and compile egopipe.
+**Clone** the egopipe repo down and copy in the your_pipe_code.go from the egopipe_mail so you can make any changes. https://github.com/wshekrota/egopipe.git

-https://github.com/wshekrota/egopipe.git
+Least case copy the your_pipe_code.go from egopipe_mail cloned above to here.

 'go build ./...' then copy the egopipe executable 'egopipe' to the Dockerfile directory below for logstash.